-Cloud communications unifies employees, customers, and partners from wherever they are, on any device, allowing them to be as productive outside the office as they are in it, thanks to a single cloud‐based application where everything is stored for easy access.
+Cloud communications allow teams to be as productive outside the office as they are in it, thanks to a single cloud‐based application where everything is stored for easy access.

 Life is mobile, and your communications system should be too.
 You should be able to be as productive on your mobile phone as you are at your desk.